ttytm/webview/examples/astro-project/README.md

 <details open>
 <summary><b>Npm</b></summary>

-- Install dependencies
+- Install the dependencies

   ```sh
   npm --prefix ui i
   ```

-- Run in a development environment - e.g., to enable hot reload in the webview window while
+- Run the app in a development environment.
+E.g., this enables the web-inspector and hot-reload of the webview window while working on the UI

   ```sh
   v -d dev run .
   ```

-- Run the static build ui
+- Build the UI into a static output and run the app

   ```sh
   npm --prefix ui run build